guilherme29/15puzzle/README.md

 ## How to improve this:
 As I am not worried about how good the program actually is (I've already done the Artificial Intelligence class) and I know some people may end up in this repository looking for help here is some guidance on how to improve what I've done.

-- some of my functions use Strings in loops, and that's not optimal (java will always copy the entire string), so you may want to change that for something else.
+- some of my functions build Strings in loops, and that's not optimal (java will always copy the entire string), so you may want to change that for something else.
+This is specially damaging to the unbounded dfs implementation.

 ## Some notes about the program:
 The dfs implementation uses a different function to expand each node just so I can ensure myself it doesn't get stuck in a corner.